naruo-ohga/weighted-variational/README.md

 ### Use PauliAlg class

-A `PauliAlg` object represents a linear combination of Pauli operators.
+A `PauliAlg` object represents an arbitrary linear combination of tensor products of Pauli operators, allowing for the construction of any Hamiltonians and driving operators.
 To use the `PauliAlg` class, include the header file in your C++ program as follows:
 ```C++
 #include "pauli_alg.h"
 using paulialg::PauliAlg; // To abbreviate paulialg::PauliAlg to PauliAlg